laufergall/webscraping_workshop/workshop/task_01/task_01.md

 Data will be written to the file specified with the `-o` parameter.
 In our case: `<project-dir>/scrapy/data/kinoprogramm.json`.

-When this command is finished, the scraping and parsing of the data is done and saved in the newly created file `scrapy/data/kinoprogramm.json`.
-Check that it is there and includes cinema data.

 The main code resposible for scraping lies in `scrapy/kinoprogramm/spiders/kinoprogramm.py` file.
 Open the file and take a look.
 The `parse()` method receives as input a response from the start_url: https://www.berlin.de/kino/_bin/azfilm.php.
 The method extracts hrefs for websites corresponding to each cinema, like for instance [Kant Kino](http://web.archive.org/web/20191102035415/https://www.berlin.de/kino/_bin/kinodetail.php/30208).
 Each cinema website is parsed separately, by the method `parse_cinema()`.